 Metals are known for being dense and shiny and solid at room temperature, with the exception of mercury which is liquid at room temperature.
 They have high densities and high melting points.
 Metals are also known for having low electronegativity, a large atomic radius, and low ionization energy.
 These properties are the results of the electrons in the valence shell of the atoms, which can be easily removed.
 Another property of metals is the fact that they are malleable, they can be easily deformed and reformed without breaking.
 Finally, because valence electrons are able to move rather freely in metals, they are good conductors of both heat and electricity.

-Nonmetals are found on the right side of the periodic table, and while both noble gases and halogens are nonmetals, the nonmetal element groups also include hydrogen, carbon, oxygen, nitrogen, phosphorous, sulfur and selenium.
+Nonmetals are found on the right side of the periodic table, and while both noble gases and halogens are nonmetals, the nonmetal element groups also include hydrogen, carbon, oxygen, nitrogen, phosphorus, sulfur and selenium.
 Nonmetals have high electronegativity in general, as well as high ionization energies.
 Nonmetals don’t conduct either electricity or heat very well.
 Solid nonmetals have no or very little luster and they are typically very brittle.
 Nonmetals can gain electrons easily compared to other types of elements.